AlexVCaron/scil-documentation/source/coding/visualization.rst

 *Color me snapshots*

 The *screenshot* module is great, but it is limited in its use of colors.
 The thing is **Fury** does great, but not all what we want (not the way we want it, let's say).
-Thus, we use **VTK** and **matplotlib** to handle colors and lookup tables.
+Thus, we use **VTK** and **matplotlib** to handle colors, lookup tables and generate orientation coloring for tracts.
 This is done using the **color.py** module.
 Functions in this module are all designed to output a list of RGBa colors, a *vtkLookupTable* or a *matlplotlib* lookup table function.
-They must be used in all vizualisation sub-modules, in order for the colors to be perfect for Scilpy.
+They must be used in all visualization sub-modules, in order for the colors to be perfect for Scilpy.

 *Plotting*